opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 ## Directors’ remuneration

 36     The Brothers are directors at the Companies in which the Estate has shareholdings.
-The Sisters’ position is that the Brothers should account for all the remuneration they received as directors of the Companies in which the Estate had shareholding because they did not disclose their conflict of interest.[\[note: 35\]](#Ftn_35) Their premise is that a fiduciary who gains unauthorised profits within the scope of their duty is obliged to account for those profits to their beneficiary.
+The Sisters’ position is that the Brothers should account for all the remuneration they received as directors of the Companies in which the Estate had shareholding because they did not disclose their conflict of interest.[^35] Their premise is that a fiduciary who gains unauthorised profits within the scope of their duty is obliged to account for those profits to their beneficiary.
 Because a principal is entitled to the single-minded loyalty of his fiduciary, a fiduciary ought not to place himself in a position where his interest and duty conflict.
 Where he does, full and informed consent of the beneficiaries is necessary.

 ### Salaries and bonuses

 37     The Sisters therefore argue that the Brothers had committed a breach of fiduciary duty by voting on the Estate shares while in a position of conflict of interest, without first seeking their informed consent, in order to obtain remuneration that constituted unauthorised profits.
 They claim an account of profits, or in the alternative, equitable compensation.

 38     On the other hand, the Brothers deny that the Estate is entitled to their remuneration.
-They contend that they received the remuneration in their capacity as directors of the Companies, rather than in their capacity as executors.[\[note: 36\]](#Ftn_36) They point to the fact that they had been appointed as directors in the Companies prior to their becoming executors of the Testator’s Estate (save for UVJ’s directorships in \[A\] Trading, \[B\] Development and \[C\] Investments).[\[note: 37\]](#Ftn_37) Moreover, they claim the Sisters had known that they were beneficiaries at the time the relevant resolutions were being passed, and simply chose not to question the Brothers.[\[note: 38\]](#Ftn_38) The Brothers further emphasise that the Estate’s shareholding in the Companies was very much a minority shareholding.[\[note: 39\]](#Ftn_39) They argue that the approval of their remuneration could not be attributed to the Estate’s shares when the latter was neither instrumental in procuring the Brothers’ appointments as directors nor in passing the resolutions granting their remuneration.[\[note: 40\]](#Ftn_40)
+They contend that they received the remuneration in their capacity as directors of the Companies, rather than in their capacity as executors.[^36] They point to the fact that they had been appointed as directors in the Companies prior to their becoming executors of the Testator’s Estate (save for UVJ’s directorships in \[A\] Trading, \[B\] Development and \[C\] Investments).[^37] Moreover, they claim the Sisters had known that they were beneficiaries at the time the relevant resolutions were being passed, and simply chose not to question the Brothers.[^38] The Brothers further emphasise that the Estate’s shareholding in the Companies was very much a minority shareholding.[^39] They argue that the approval of their remuneration could not be attributed to the Estate’s shares when the latter was neither instrumental in procuring the Brothers’ appointments as directors nor in passing the resolutions granting their remuneration.[^40]

 39     In particular, the Brothers rely on the decision of _In re Gee, decd._ \[1948\] Ch 284 (“_In re Gee_”), at 295, which, they point out, was cited with approval and applied in _Cheong Soh Chin_ at \[224\]–\[226\]: